 There are so many options available today when it comes to dieting.
 A few are gaining in popularity at unprecedented rates and some have stood the test of time.
 We thought we would take a closer look at some of the most popular diets over the last ten years.

-Over the last two years one of the most Googled searches was “What is Keto?”
-So, it goes without saying that the ketogenic diet makes the list.
+Over the last few years one of the most Googled searches was “What is keto?”
+So, it goes without saying that the ketogenic diet makes the top of our list.

 What is the ketogenic diet?